TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 git commit -m "Added Jenkinsfile"
 ```

+Add an email for git
+git config --global user.email "you@example.com"

 Now, we can return to our Jenkins webpage and click on `Build Now` on our Jenkins job.

 **Note** if you fail this step, its best to check the `Console Output` of the build instead of checking the console output of the failed step.